 "Full-blooded authority, fleet-fingered dexterity, innate musicality and substantial accuracy..."

-At only 25 years of age, violinist Yury Revich is already a multi-faceted artist of incredible depth and maturity.
+n his twenties, violinist Yury Revich is already a multi-faceted artist of incredible depth, maturity and creativity.
 Winner of an ECHO Klassik 2016 “Newcomer of the Year” award, “Young Artist of the Year 2015” at the International Classical Music Awards and “Young Musician of the Year” by the Beethoven Center Vienna, he is one of the most expressive and versatile musicians of his generation.

-Yury made his debut at Carnegie Hall in 2009 and La Scala in 2013 and his concerts since then have included performances at the Berlin Philharmonie, Berlin Konzerthaus, Vienna Musikverein, Zurich Tonhalle, Vienna Konzerthaus, Leipzig Gewandhaus and Tchaikovsky Concert Hall Moscow amongst many others while his recordings to date are featured on labels such as Sony Classical and Odradek as well as a recording with ARS records for which he won his ECHO Klassik Award.
+With 18 years old Yury made his debut at Carnegie Hall with Daniil Trifonov, later on in La Scala with Tchaikovsky Violin Concerto and his concerts since then have included performances at the Berlin Philharmonie, Berlin Konzerthaus, Vienna Musikverein, Zurich Tonhalle, Vienna Konzerthaus, Leipzig Gewandhaus, BOZAR Brussels and Tchaikovsky Concert Hall Moscow amongst many others while his recordings to date are featured on labels such as Sony Classical as well as a recording with ARS records for which he won his ECHO Klassik Award.

-2015 saw the launch of Yury’s new international concert cycle in Vienna entitled "Friday Nights with Yury Revich" with artists such as Paul Badura-Skoda and Alexey Igudesman and many other celebrity appearances.
+2015 saw the launch of Yury’s new international Concerts of Arts cycle in Vienna entitled "Friday Nights with Yury Revich" with artists such as Paul Badura-Skoda , Sumi Jo, Ute Lemper, Alexey Igudesman, Angelika Kirchschlager, Sunnyi Melles, Christiane Hörbiger, Ferhan and Ferzan Önder and many other celebrity appearances.
 Yury has also created his own “Kunst & Klassik kuratiert von Yury Revich” concert and art series at the Belvedere in Vienna.

 In addition to performance, Yury is a passionate advocate for many charitable and philanthropic causes.
-Together with the European-Russian Society for International Cooperation, he organized a concert in Vienna in 2011 for the victims of the Japanese tsunami and also organized the First Austrian Gala Charity "All for Autism" in 2015.
+He co-organized a concert in Vienna in 2011 for the victims of the Japanese tsunami, he also organized the First Austrian Gala Charity "All for Autism" in 2015 , which since then became one the biggest Autism Awareness events in Europe.
+Yury is the official partner of UNICEF Austria, and hosts annual Dreamland Gala for UNICEF in Vienna in Theater an der Wien as part of his “Friday Nights with Yury Revich” Concerts of Arts.

 Yury plays on a 1709 Stradivarius, generously loaned to him by the Goh Family Foundation.